bayerf42/Lox68k/doc/extensions.md

 ### Numeric literals

 #### <a id="hex"></a>Hexadecimal
-By prefixing `$` a  hexadecimal integer can be specified.
-Both lower and upper digits are allowed.
+By prefixing `$`, an integer can be written in hexadecimal.
+Both lower and upper letters are allowed.
 ```javascript
   $AB       → 171